consultfitz13/activity_anal_by_phone/README.md

 * The selected variables from the original dataset are those for the mean and standard deviation for each measurement

 ### Running the program
+* Ensure that the utils package is installed for unzipping the zip file
 * Download the analysis.r program from Github
 * In R, set your working directory to the directory containing the analysis.R program using the setwd() function
 * In R, source the program